ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 routinely hands over prescription glasses with no hands-on assessment,

-Again, fitting a vision appliance on a Patient involves a different level of technical knowledge and people skills.
+Again, handcrafting a vision appliance on a Patient involves a different level of technical knowledge and people skills.
 Dispensing prescription eyewear includes many elements of craftsmanship, artistry, and Patient-Dispenser interaction along with significant technical skill and finesse in their application.
 All of these are key to the success of any Vision Healthcare Facility.

 A well-known optical chain's list of expectations for